 D. Matters before the Executive Committee respecting cases before the courts

 When a report alleging an infraction of the Undergraduate Regulations relates to a case that either will be or is in process of adjudication by the courts, the Executive Committee may address the matter by one of the following procedures:

 - If in the judgment of the Coordinating Group sufficient information is available to consider the matter, the committee may consider it in the normal manner.

 - The Coordinating Group may decide to defer consideration of the matter until after the case has been adjudicated by the courts.
-When the Coordinating Group so defers consideration, it shall decide either to permit the student to continue in regular enrollment and residence in his or her residential college or to permit the student to enroll in classes but not to live in the residential college.
+When the Coordinating Group so defers consideration, it shall decide either to permit the student to continue in regular enrollment and residence in their residential college or to permit the student to enroll in classes but not to live in the residential college.
 Before the Coordinating Group makes this decision, the chair shall request the written opinion of the student’s residential college head.
-The student may also present a written statement in regard to his or her ongoing residence in the residential college.
+The student may also present a written statement in regard to their ongoing residence in the residential college.

 An administrative suspension suspends the student from Yale College in the same manner as any suspension by the Executive Committee; however, the administrative suspension is without prejudice to the review of the allegation against the student.
 In effect, an administrative suspension means that the student facing a criminal hearing voluntarily withdraws from enrollment and residence in Yale College with the understanding that they may re-enroll, through the normal procedures for reinstatement or readmission, only after the standing matter has been considered in the normal manner by the Executive Committee.
 The decision to provide an administrative suspension resides solely in the authority of the Executive Committee; even when a student requests an administrative suspension, the committee may decide to consider the matter immediately.